mjvhudson/rickandmorty-umbraco/README.md

 # rickandmorty-umbraco
-Umbraco project containing dashboard to load Rick and Morty characters from RickAndMortyAPI.
+Umbraco project containing dashboard to load Rick and Morty characters from https://rickandmortyapi.com/.

 To run the project: